HugoFranc/Crypto-Calculator/README.md

   </p>
 </p>

+## Cryptocurrency calculator
-Cryptocurrency calculator mobile application for iOS and Android using the Flutter
+- Mobile application for iOS and Android, developed with Dart & Flutter

-This calculator allows the user to do conversions between any two currencies of their choosing and integrates the coinlayer API to offer precise and up-to-date information on a range of currencies (max supply).
+- This calculator allows the user to do conversions between any two currencies of their choosing and integrates the Coinlayer API to offer precise and up-to-date information on a range of currencies.

 ## Getting Started

-This app uses the [coinlayer Api](https://coinlayer.com/) in where you can get your free public API key
+1. Get free API Key: [Coinlayer API](https://coinlayer.com/)

-Create a `.env` file and inside input the following
+2. Create a `.env` file and add the following information

 ```
   ACCESS_KEY = 'YOUR_API_KEY'